ansh-info/AIAgents4Pharma/aiagents4pharma/talk2knowledgegraphs/install.md

 When executed, the script will:

 - Detect NVIDIA, AMD, or CPU hardware (Apple Metal unsupported inside Docker).
-- Select the appropriate Ollama image (`latest` or `rocm`).
-- Launch the Ollama container with correct runtime options.
-- Pull the embedding model (`nomic-embed-text`).
 - Start the agent once the model is ready.

 #### Option 2: PyPI _(coming soon)_